Marketing names can change and make sense.

-You want to make your mind map as expansive as possible.
+For instance, you want to make your mind map as expansive as possible.
 That way, you’ll have the best possible chance of striking flexible brand name gold as you work.

-Anagrams and Other Ideas
+Anagrams and other flexible brand names Ideas

 As you can see, there are many ways you can change up your logo and brand name to make them uniquely suitable to a situation.

 Once you have conceptualized a flexible way to use your brand name, it’s time to get into the trenches.
 Putting it to work for you.
 Here are some suggestions on how to use your flexible brand name online and offline.

 Online marketing offers a variety of ways to use a flexible brand name or logo.
 Here again, Google is an obvious example.
 They use many variations on their logo each year, many of them featuring the work of different artists and animators.

 Here are some suggestions about how to use your flexible brand names online: